Russian forces are occupying city housing Chernobyl workers, mayor says

+He said three people had died, but he did not say how or when.

+President Volodymyr Zelensky, in his own late-night address on Telegram, confirmed “Russian invaders” had entered the city.
+He expressed unity with demonstrators, who took to the city’s streets to protest their presence.
+“Today, we were all with you, on your streets, in your protest,” he said.

 Video posted Saturday and verified by The Washington Post shows protesters, some carrying Ukrainian flags, in the city square during a large demonstration against the Russians.
-Gunfire can be heard in the background, and what appeared to be tear gas can be seen engulfing the crowd.
+Gunfire can be heard in the background, and what appears to be tear gas can be seen engulfing the crowd.

 “Russians opened fire in the air.
 Noise grenades are thrown at the crowd,” the governor of the Kyiv region, Oleksandr Pavlyuk, wrote in a post on his Telegram channel Saturday.
 “Residents do not disperse.
 On the contrary, they are increasing.”